JCarr172/fundamental_project/README.md

 ### **Project Tracking**

-To track the progress of my porject I used a trello board pictured below:
+To track the progress of my project I used a trello board pictured below:
 ![My trello board](https://i.imgur.com/HxQZyk4.png)

-The board is desgined so that each task is moved through each stage as the task is worked on.
+The board is designed so that each task is moved through each stage as the task is worked on.
 I have added coloured labels to each card in order to indicated which part of the project they are related to.
 A link to the full trello board can be found here: [My trello board](https://trello.com/b/HLRWiOv1/fundamental-project)

 ### **Risk assessment**